Coventry Moving Demand Trends: When Moves Take Longer

 End of MonthTenancy changeovers cluster moves; fixed key releases and check-outs limit start-time choice; overlap on popular routes increases risk of late arrivals.

-Summer / Student AreasTurnover near campuses spikes; short handover windows and lift/loading-bay bookings create bottlenecks; higher footfall and van demand increase loading delays.
+Summer / Student AreasTurnover near campuses spikes; short handover windows and lift or loading-bay bookings create bottlenecks; higher footfall and van demand increase loading delays.

-Midweek (Non-peak)Wider start-time options; easier parking access reduces carry distance; more predictable routing and better chance to secure building loading slots.
+Midweek (Non-peak)Wider start-time options; easier parking access reduces carry distance; more predictable routing and a better chance of securing building loading slots.

 Eight Coventry timing drivers